-Vehicles may be fitted with an appropriate CCTV system.
-If a system is installed it should be operational at all times the vehicle is in use.
+The licensing authority does not intend to mandate the installation of CCTV.
+Licence holders may however fit their vehicle with an appropriate CCTV system.
+If a system is installed it should be operational at all times the vehicle is being used for licensed purposes.